fhelms8/Fighting_Fire_with_Data_Grp-Prj/README.md

 In 2011, Texas saw a massive influx of fires due to a serious drought.
 Roughly 3.5 million acres were burned throughout 2011 with the leading cause being “Equipment Use” with "Arson" trailing close behind as the second leading cause.
 <img src=https://raw.githubusercontent.com/fhelms8/Project-3/main/Unused%20files/pics/arson_equip_powerlines2.png>
-As you can see, in 2011, Texas had burned roughly 3.5 MILLION acres which is almost the same size as state of Connecticut (3.54 acres)!!
+As you can see, in 2011, Texas had burned roughly 3.5 MILLION acres which is almost the same size as state of Connecticut (3.54 mil acres)!!
 - **1992-1999 (7 year span)** = 425,487 acres / 7yrs = 105,336 average acres burned per year
 - **2000-2007 (7 year span)** = 2,683,265 acres / 7yrs = 383,324 average acres burned per year
 - **2008-2015 (7 year span)** = 6,365,597 acres / 7yrs = 909,371 average acres burned per year